This Day in History

 • 1821 - Santo Domingo (Dominican Republic) proclaims independence from Spain.

-• 1822 - Dom Pedro crowned emperor of Brazil.
+• 1822 - Dom Pedro is crowned emperor of Brazil.

 • 1824 - House of Representatives begins to end election deadlock between John Quincy Adams, Andrew Jackson, William Harris Crawford and Henry Clay - Adams eventually declared president.

-• 1825 - Aleksandr I P Romanov czar of Russia (1801-25), dies at age 47.
+• 1825 - Aleksandr I P Romanov, czar of Russia (1801-25), dies at age 47.

-• 1826 - Birth of William Mahone Major General (Confederate Army), died in 1895.
+• 1826 - Birth of William Mahone; Major General (Confederate Army) (dies 1895).

 • 1831 - Erie Canal closes for entire month due to cold weather.

-• 1832 - Birth of Archibald Gracie Jr Brigadier-General (Confederate Army), died in 1864.
+• 1832 - Birth of Archibald Gracie Junior; Brigadier-General (Confederate Army) (dies 1864).

-• 1835 - Birth of Micah Jenkins Brigadier-General (Led Hoods Division at Chickamauga), died in 1864.
+• 1835 - Birth of Micah Jenkins; US Brigadier-General (Led Hoods Division at Chickamauga) (dies 1864).

-• 1842 - Philip Spencer first US naval officer condemned for mutiny, hanged.
+• 1842 - Philip Spencer, first US naval officer condemned for mutiny, hanged.

-• 1844 - Birth of Alexandra Danish princess/Queen of Great Britain/Ireland.
+• 1844 - Birth of Alexandra; Danish princess/Queen of Great Britain/Ireland.

 • 1852 - Telegraph company opens throughout Netherlands.